 This stunning, contemporary feel home, set in a beautiful location, is completely bespoke yet sits comfortably in its locality.

 They were keen to build their own home in a location they loved.
-They looked hard for a plot in the area, even considered Cornwall but felt that would be too far away from where they ideally wanted to live.
+They looked hard for a plot, even considered Cornwall but felt that would be too far away from where they ideally wanted to live.
 They searched far and wide but just couldn’t find anything suitable.
-They started looking at houses on the market and were seriously considering a final list of 4 when the plot became available.
+They started looking at houses on the market and were seriously considering a final list of four when the plot became available.
 They, of course, snatched it up.

-Work on the foundations began at the beginning of January 2010.
 Despite the very wet conditions at the time, the foundations were completed ahead of schedule.
-With the frame delivered they were able to start the shell erection just after Easter with it being completed just two weeks later.
+With the frame delivered they were able to complete the shell erection in just two weeks.
 The builder used for kitting out the shell was easily chosen.
 He had been employed in the refurbishment of Hillrise next door, so his workmanship could be seen firsthand.
-Apart from sourcing most of the the subcontractors he undertook most of the top-level project management, with Wild and Hoare filling in below.
+Apart from sourcing subcontractors, he undertook most of the top-level project management, with Wild and Hoare filling in below.
 To ensure as much involvement as possible, Wild and Hoare rented a property only 20 minutes away.
 They were also helped with Wild’s recent retirement, so he was on site most days (when he wasn’t making one of many, many trips to builder’s merchants!)